-This dried orange garland project made with bay leaves, and cinnamon sticks are easy to create and make a beautiful statement in your fall or winter decor.
+This dried orange garland project made with bay leaves, and cinnamon sticks are easy to create and make a beautiful statement in your fall, holiday, and winter decor.

 Have you ever made a dried fruit garland?
 The drying process takes some time, but overall it's pretty easy to make.
 My sister and I used to make these for our herbal shop with different dried fruits, and other botanicals, like dried red hot peppers.
 Very pretty during in the fall and for your Christmas decor.